BACK

 Hottest Local Markets in Maryland

-Here are a few of the top local housing markets in Maryland for 2024, where the median sale price provides a benchmark for understanding the overall price trends within the housing market:
+Here are a few of the top local housing markets in Maryland going into 2026, where the median sale price provides a benchmark for understanding the overall price trends within the housing market:

 Baltimore is the most populous city in Maryland by a significant margin.
 A historic seaport, Baltimore is situated along the western coast of the Chesapeake Bay, north of the capital city of Annapolis.
-Though its median home price decreased 4.8% from April 2023 to April 2024 to $200,000, the number of homes sold in the state saw an increase of 11% in April 2024.
+Its median home saw an increase of 9.1% from October 2024 to October 2025 to $240,000.
 Some of the most popular neighborhoods in Baltimore include Canton, Frankford, and Riverside.

 Annapolis is the capital city of the state of Maryland.
 Situated along the western coast of the Chesapeake Bay, its population is relatively modest compared to other cities in the state.
 However, its housing market has seen considerable growth in the past year.

-Home sales volume in Annapolis increased by 26.4% year-over-year in April, a number that can be expected to rise over the summer.
-Its DOM is down to 19 days from 26, suggesting that the market is becoming increasingly competitive.
+Home sales volume in Annapolis decrease of 23.2% year-over-year in October, but this number can be expected to rise during the spring and summer months.
+Its DOM is down to 35 days from 43, suggesting that the market is becoming increasingly competitive.
 Some of the most popular neighborhoods in Annapolis include Edgewater, Pasadena, and Glen Burnie.

 Economic Factors Impacting the Maryland Housing Market